wensby/aveslog/README.md

 # Birding

-Dockerized, PostgreSQL database-backed, Python Flask web application for birding.
-The main purpose behind this project is for exploring, learning and improving my knowledge in some fundamental technologies such as Docker, PostgreSQL, Python, and Bootstrap.
+Dockerized, PostgreSQL and Python Flask-backed, React web application for birding.
+The main purpose behind this project is for exploring, learning and improving my knowledge in some fundamental technologies such as Docker, PostgreSQL, Python, React, JavaScript and Bootstrap.

 ## Running the app locally